 To ensure multiple harvests of your lettuces, seeds may be sown every two to three weeks.
 This will give you a continued amount of produce throughout the growing season.

-The only difficult time of year to grow leaf lettuces is in the dead heat of the summer.
-High temperatures are not favorable for growth of lettuces as they prefer cooler temperatures due to the amount of water loss through their leaves.
+The only difficult time of year to grow leaf lettuce is in the dead heat of the summer.
+High temperatures are not favorable for the growth of lettuces as they prefer cooler temperatures due to the amount of water lost through their leaves.

-If exposed to full sun, lettuces will be smaller and may taste bitter as well as experience a midday or afternoon wilt.
+If exposed to full sun, lettuces will be smaller, taste bitter, and experience a midday or afternoon wilt.

 You might like these garden posts:

-After plants have been established in your garden and have survived slug attacks and have grown well and appear healthy, you can begin to harvest.
+After plants have been established in your garden, have survived slug attacks, and have grown well and appear healthy, you can begin to harvest.